Ozzie Albies Player Props: Braves vs. Athletics

-The Atlanta Braves, including Ozzie Albies (.200 batting average in his past 10 games), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Ozzie Albies (.237 on-base percentage in past 10 games, 58 points below season-long percentage) and the Atlanta Braves face the Oakland Athletics, whose starting pitcher will be James Kaprielian.
+First pitch is at 3:37 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Athletics.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 Ozzie Albies Game Info & Props vs. the Athletics